 On the upper floor of the house you’ll find The Valser Room and the smaller Tomül Room.
 This floor is also perfect for a larger family in need of up to 6 beds, or friends visiting the mountains together.
 The first floor houses the largest room with separate living room, called The Suite due to its size, and the William Morris inspired Zervreila Room, which comes with its own south-facing private balcony.

-Chunky rafters, planked flooring, toffee-apple linens, charcoals, deep chocolates, crisp whites, rose-petal pastels and opaque green panelling provide the accents for a scene of calm and naturalness at the new member of the family: Brücke 49 Herberge Vals.
+Over in the Herberge Apartments you'll find chunky rafters, planked flooring, toffee-apple linens, charcoals, deep chocolates, crisp whites, rose-petal pastels and opaque green panelling, providing the accents for a scene of calm and naturalness at this new member of the family: Brücke 49 Herberge Vals.

 Brücke 49 is about sharing the good things in life and when fellow house guests gather around the breakfast table in either the Pension kitchen, or in the comfort of your own Herberge apartment, it becomes the focal point of the day and where conversations kick-off.